 Here is a voice mail message Keith returned to.

 “My name is Josh Flipner.
 I’m the manager of Elger Bay Grocery – a small convenience store, gas station, and gift shop on Camano Island.
-I ordered a copy of the book “The Simple Truths of Service” through your newsletter, and I wanted to let you know that it was amazing and everything you said in the newsletter was 100% correct.
-I’m really glad you guys put that in there so we had the opportunity to get it.
+I ordered a copy of the book “The Simple Truths of Service” through your newsletter, and I wanted to let you know that it was amazing and everything you said in the newsletter was 100% correct. “

 Here’s a card he got from Jeannine Camp from The Groom Room in Ewa Beach, Hawaii while he was on the cruise.